-Whatever you do this summer, remember to go sit in a park at some point - and let us know your tips and comments at firstname.lastname@example.org.
+Whatever you do this autumn, remember to let us know your tips and comments at firstname.lastname@example.org.

 Berlin In Your Pocket is the English-language city guide to Germany's vibrant capital; appearing bimonthly and distributed in hotels, it's the essential guide to anything a visitor needs to know.